Adopted November 5, 2019

 Section 4.
 Ad Hoc Committees.
 The President may appoint ad hoc committees as appropriate such as nominating and audit to address the Association’s business.

-Article V: Parliamentary Authority
+Article VI: Parliamentary Authority

 The association shall be governed by the rules contained in the most current edition of Robert’s Rules of Order where applicable.

-Article VI: Meetings of the Association
+Article VII: Meetings of the Association

-Article VII: Dues and Fees
+Article VIII: Dues and Fees

 Section 1.
 The Association’s fiscal year will run January 1 to December 31.